garcias/ubd-notes/templates.md

 How will the course:

-- signal purpose and expectations?
+- establish purpose and signal expectations?
 - hold the students' interests?
+- equip students to reach the outcomes
 - adapt to diverse needs and abilities?
 - organize activities?